 All in all, this process seems like several subtle reboots to the brain, an upgrade to individual interface packages, followed by a big change to the operating system.
 The importance of this is that unravelling each part of this is helpful to the supplicant in considering transformation/decryption of the text, as well as interpretations of Loagaeth.

-At any rate, I’m not pursuing this solution just yet (I’m trying to onor the ; I just wanted to let some of the considerations that could be applied to a potential solution to Loagaeth.
+At any rate, I’m not pursuing this solution just yet; I just wanted to let some of the considerations that could be applied to a potential solution to Loagaeth.

 Update.
-An interesting of the letter whenever its spelled out name appears in Leaf 49: doncha, ur, chinvane, vors (or uors), adnor.
-This reduces the words to icha, L, chinve, ufs (more likely than vfs), and adnf (likely pronounced adneff by inference).
+An interesting pattern of the letters appears in Leaf 49: doncha, ur, chinvane, vors (or uors), adnor.
+This reduces the words to rcha (likely pronounced archa by inference), L, chinve, ufs (more likely than vfs), and adnf (likely pronounced adneff by inference).
 This also reduces the number of total letters in Leaf 49 from 113 to 106.
 Repeating this process with our new words, we can further reduce chinve to chinc for 105 letters (as specified by the angel Galvah).
 The reduction by seven letters and then an eighth also parallels the seven heptarchical kings who are ruled by an eighth.
 An additional justification of this approach is that it leaves five L’s, paralleling the five tables of 21 letters that Galvah instructed Dee to make out of the words received.

 This parallels Leitch’s reduction of the letters in Leaf 49 via the spelled-out letter zed to Z and reducing ch to k via Kelley pronouncing the former digraph as a /k/ sound.
 This is only somewhat defensible given that the angels spelled out the ch as two letters in Row 1 of Leaf 1A (making a seven-letter word, to Dee’s delight, recognizing the concordance of this with the septenary nature of the Heptarchy), and that other words, such as Moz and Mozod, aren’t equivalent, for the angel Nalvage specifies they have similar but not identical meanings (“joy” and “joy of God”).